How Much Does Epoxy Flooring Cost?

 The first thing your flooring contract might consider for your space is an epoxy coating.
 Epoxy coatings are a great choice for commercial spaces that experience light traffic and also require dust proofing.

 While it is a more simple system, there is still a good amount of work that goes into the installation process.
-Contractors have to grind the older surface for bonding and repair damages in the existing substrate.
+An epoxy flooring contractor has to grind the older surface for bonding and repair damages in the existing substrate.

 With all of that, an epoxy coating system can range anywhere from $1.25 to $5.00 per square foot.
 That means if you have a 20,000 sq. ft. warehouse, you're looking at a cost from $25,000 to $100,000.